Charles Rivett-Carnac (sailor): Family

 He was a member of the Rivett-Carnac family and grandson of Sir James Rivett-Carnac, sometime governor of Bombay Presidency in British India.

 Rivett-Carnac was the eldest son of Charles Forbes Rivett-Carnac (1824–1902), fourth but third surviving son of the first baronet, and Flora Elizabeth Baker.
 He was twice married, first in 1877 to Laura Marion Margaret Ogilvie (d.
 19 June 1905), daughter of Colonel J.S.
 Ogilvie.
 They had one son Vernon Charles.
 He then married 5 July 1906 Frances Clytie Greenstock, daughter of Rev. Canon William Greenstock, sometime chaplain of Christ Church Bangkok.
 They had issue of four sons: Douglas, Charles, Louis and Clive.
 His wife participated in his gold-medal run for the 7 metre class in sailing in the 1908 Summer Olympics.

 Rivett-Carnac was schooled at Rugby.
 He then returned to India to join the Indian Civil Service and married in 1877 the daughter of an Indian Army colonel.
 He left the ICS in 1897 and was appointed Accountant General to Burma.
-The following year, his services were placed at the disposal of the King of Siam by the British Government and for seven years he was the Financial Advisor to the Siamese Government.
+The following year, his services were placed at the disposal of the King of Siam by the British Government and for seven years he was the Financial Advisor to the Siamese Government, and Accountant and Comptroller General from 1900 – 1902.
 On his return to England in 1905, he continued to serve Siam as their Financial Agent in Europe.
 It is not known when he retired from that position.